 While visas are not currently required some nationalities, visitors are required to have a valid passport.
 Information on nationalities requiring a visa may be obtained from the US Department of State website

 The NCM Secretariat and Podium Conference Specialists will provide assistance in obtaining visas in the form of support letters once registration is confirmed and fully paid for.

 To request a visa support letter once you have registered and paid in full please email: email@example.com

-Currency – The currency in Ireland is the Euro.
+Currency – The currency in Santa Fe is the US Dollar

 Credit Cards – Major credit cards are widely accepted.

-Smoking Policy – Under Irish law smoking is not permitted in pubs, restaurants, hotel lobbies and all enclosed public buildings.
+Smoking Policy – Under New Mexico law smoking is not permitted in all enclosed public places.

 What to Pack – Include smart casual clothes for the conference.
 Smart attire is recommended for the Opening Reception.
-Rainwear and comfortable shoes are advised
+Appropriate clothing for free time and comfortable shoes are advised

 Shopping in Santa Fe takes you on an odyssey, into charming historic buildings filled with treasures handmade and hard to find anywhere else.